 The test will give you the most accurate results if you take it with your first pee of the day.
 That pee is more concentrated, so it has more pregnancy hormones in it.
 Most tests ask you to pee on a stick and then lay it down on a flat surface.
 Some tests could have different instructions.
 Check the instructions that come with your test!

 It usually takes about 3-5 minutes for your result to show.
 Most tests use a + sign to show a pregnancy and a – to show there is no pregnancy.
 Some use other symbols.
 The instructions that come with your test will tell you what to look for.

 If you get a negative result, your period should start soon.
 If you still haven’t gotten your period a week later, it’s a good idea to take another test, just to be sure.

 Before taking a test, it can be a good idea to have a plan in case you need someone to talk to after.
 You can text a friend to make sure they stay by their phone or have the number for a youth helpline like Tel-Jeunes ready.

 If you get the pregnancy test at a CLSC or clinic, a nurse will be there to tell you the result.
 You can talk with them about what the result means and what your options are.

 There are many different brands of pregnancy tests, but they all work the same way.
 They test your urine for a hormone called human chorionic gonadotropin (HCG).
 Bodies only make this hormone if someone’s pregnant.

 Your body releases HCG when a fertilized egg attaches to the uterus (when pregnancy starts).
 The HCG levels increase every day that someone’s pregnant.
 It doubles about every 2 days.
-That’s why pregnancy tests are much more accurate when they you use them 7 days after a missed period!
+That’s why pregnancy tests are much more accurate when you take them a couple of days after a missed period!